rockstor/rockstor-doc/share_snap_ops.rst

 Rollback a Share
 ----------------

-A share can be rolled back to any of its snapshots.
-This is useful if you wish to restore a share to a state at a previous point in time.
+A Share can be rolled back to any of its snapshots.
+This is useful if you wish to restore a Share to it's previous state represented by its snapshots

 In the web-ui, click on the *Storage* tab to enter the main Storage view.
 Now click on *Shares* in the left sidebar to enter the *Shares* view.
 In the